 Large organisations - HR and other people professionals such as those in learning and development (L&D) are often employed to deal specifically with key issues such as reward, employee development, employment law or employee relations, supported by HR generalists and administrative support staff.

-Our new Profession Map has fuller details on different roles in the people profession.
+Our Profession Map has fuller details on different roles in the people profession.

-It’s difficult to identify a comprehensive list of HR policies that employers should introduce since, as noted above, HR policy needs often vary widely between organisations.
 There’s no one-size-fits-all approach to designing effective HR policies; their content should be based on the unique needs and characteristics of the organisation and its workforce.
-Whilst implementing multiple detailed policies may work effectively for some organisations, fewer policies or more principle-based policies may work better for others.
-Organisations should focus less on what’s worked well for others (often labelled as ‘best practice’) and focus instead on deciding what will work for them to create sustainable and successful relationships between people and the organisation.
+Whilst having multiple detailed policies may work effectively for some organisations, fewer policies or more principle-based policies may work better for others.
+Organisations should focus less on what’s worked well for other organisations and focus instead on deciding what will work for them to create sustainable and successful relationships between people and the organisation.
 Find out more in our research report From best to good practice HR: developing principles for the profession.

 It can be helpful to consider the type of policies that may be relevant to the organisation during the course of the employment life cycle: beginning employment, during employment and leaving employment.